 Inspection Requirements.

-Verify that the licensee uses, to the extent practical, engineering controls to occupational doses as low as reasonably (ALARA) in accordance with 10 CFR 20.1101(b).
+Verify that the licensee uses, to the extent practical, engineering controls to get occupational doses as low as reasonably achievable (ALARA) in accordance with 10 CFR 20.1101(b).

-Verify that the licensee uses, to the extent practical, process or engineering controls to the concentration of airborne radioactive material inwith 10 CFR 20.1701.
+Verify that the licensee uses, to the extent practical, process or engineering controls to keep the concentration of airborne radioactive material in compliance with 10 CFR 20.1701.

 Inspection Guidance.

-By observation, discussions, and review of documentation, determine that engineering controls are and used to the extent practicable.
+By observation, discussions, and review of documentation, determine that engineering controls are evaluated and used to the extent practicable.

 Determine that personnel exposures are controlled in accordance with regulatory requirements with focus placed upon the major contributor to annual collective dose received at the facility.